coreinfrastructure/best-practices-badge/background.md

 The book has more detailed lists of metrics.

-They also have some hints of how potential OSS users (consumers) can choose OSS that is more likely to endure.
+They also have some hints for how potential OSS users (consumers) can choose OSS that is more likely to endure.
 Successful OSS projects have characteristics like more than 1000 downloads, users participating in bug tracker and email lists, goals/plans listed, a development team that